-Theories on women's victimization and criminality.
-Women's experiences as victims, offenders, and criminal justice employees.
-Laws and their effects on the rights of women in the criminal justice system.
+Theories on how gender and sexuality explain victimization and crime.
+How gender and sexuality shape experiences as victims, offenders, and criminal justice employees.
+Intersectionality with race and class.
+Laws and their effects on rights based on gender and sexuality in the criminal justice system.